Gadsden State Community College

 The Out-of-State Travel Reimbursement Form is completed as follows:

-1. Write the dates of travel on the back of the form.
+1. Write the dates and times of travel on the back of the form.

 2. List on the back of the form the following expenses if applicable: